mdlacasse/Owl/README.md

 - Social security rule for surviving spouse assumes that benefits were taken at full retirement age.
 - Current version has no optimization of asset allocations between individuals and/or types of savings accounts.
 If there is interest, that could be added in the future.
-- In the current implementation, social securiy is always taxed at 85%.
+- In the current implementation, social securiy is always taxed at 85%, assuming that your taxable income will be larger than 34 k$ (single) or 44 k$ (married filing jointly).
-- Medicare calculations are done through a self-consistent loop.
-This means that the Medicare premiums are calculated after an initial solution is generated, and then a new solution is re-generated with these premiums as a constraint.
+- When Medicare calculations are done through a self-consistent loop, the Medicare premiums are calculated after an initial solution is generated, and then a new solution is re-generated with these premiums as a constraint.
 In some situations, when the income (MAGI) is near an IRMAA bracket, oscillatory solutions can arise.
 While the solutions generated are very close to one another, Owl will pick the smallest solution for being conservative.
+While sometimes computationally costly, a comparison with a full Medicare optimization should always be performed.
 - Part D is not included in the IRMAA calculations.
-Being considerably more significant, only Part B is taken into account.
+Only Part B is taken into account, which is considerably more significant.
 - Future tax brackets are pure speculations derived from the little we know now and projected to the next 30 years.
 Your guesses are as good as mine.